-Warm evenings, chilled wine, eating outdoors; this colourful and aromatic tomato salad becomes a regular feature at our barbecues when the tomatoes are at their best.
+Warm evenings, chilled wine, eating outdoors; this colourful and aromatic tomato salad becomes a regular feature at our summer barbecues when the tomatoes are at their best.
 It takes little time and effort to rustle up but its success depends on the ripeness and flavour of the tomatoes so choose whatever selection you can get.
 Read More

 This is a speedy, super easy lemon slice recipe from BBC Good Food which uses ground rice in the base resulting in a noticeable crunchiness.
 I have tweaked the recipe a little to suit my taste.
 I’ve used salted butter and reduced the sugar for both the base and the pudding top to make the lemon slice extra sharp.
 I took care not to over cook the lemon top so it is just set and has a smooth velvety texture.
 Perfect afternoon treat!
 Read More